Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/13_AUDIO.rst

                 -  NSRun: NS run status
 =============== ====================================================================================================================================================

-In “ASP.h” it defined some function for the ASP setting.
+In "ASP.h" it defined some function for the ASP setting.
 The following table shows the functions for setting the ASP algorithm:

 ================================= =============== ===================================================================================================== ============
 Function                          Related module  Parameters                                                                                            Note
 ================================= =============== ===================================================================================================== ============
-AEC_init                          NS, AEC, AGC    -  frame_size: setting the frame size for the AEC module, the unit is “sample”                        -  For mono mic side ASP
+AEC_init                          NS, AEC, AGC    -  frame_size: setting the frame size for the AEC module, the unit is "sample"                        -  For mono mic side ASP

                                                   -  sample_freq: audio sample rate (support 8k and 16k)                                                -  This process also initialed other modules include NS, AEC and AGC.